 Sinks serve as a convenient collection vessel for toothpaste and residual hand washing germs.
 As a result, sinks can develop deposits that are perfect for growing harmful bacteria.
 The best way to tackle dirty sinks is straightforward, and many times involves good old fashioned “elbow grease.”

 Abrasive or soft-scrub cleaners grind away any hardened deposits or grime.
-You can use them with bleach for a deeper clean that also sanitises the surface.
 When wiping down the rims and fixtures of the sink, use glass or all-purpose cleaners for a slick and shiny finish.